-We have audited the consolidated balance sheet of Starcore International Mines Ltd. as at July 31, 2010 and the consolidated statement of operations and other comprehensive income, cash flows and shareholders' equity, for the year then ended.
-These financial statements are the responsibility of the company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying consolidated financial statements of Starcore International Mines Ltd. and its subsidiaries (the "Company"), which comprise the consolidated balance sheet as at July 31, 2011 and the consolidated statements of operations and other comprehensive loss, cash flows, and shareholders' equity for the year then ended, and a summary of significant accounting policies and other explanatory information.